ualberta-cmput301/ualberta-cmput301.github.io/README.md

 - Deploy live (**make github**)

-# N.B Please ensure you are work on a seperate branch and deploy to main when you tested it locally with no errors
+# N.B Please ensure you make changes on a seperate branch, test it locally before deploying to main branch